 Inquire at your workplace, and your child’s school or daycare about their emergency plans.
-Find out about their evacuation plans and how they will contact family in an emergency.
+Find out about their evacuation plans and how they will reach emergency contacts.
 Make sure that you keep all relevant contact information up to date at work and at your child’s school or daycare, and make sure any people designated to pick up your child are familiar with your emergency plan.

-If you or anyone in your family has special needs, be sure your plan reflects this information.
-For instance, for someone with special medical needs or a medical condition, you may want to include in your plan a medical history, copies of prescriptions and contact information for key health-care providers.
+If you or anyone in your household has medical conditions or disabilities, be sure your plan reflects this information.
+For instance, for someone with medical needs or conditions, you may want to include in your plan a medical history, copies of prescriptions and contact information for key health-care providers.
 Your emergency kit should also contain extra medications and supplies.
 You may not have access to conveniences, such as pharmacies, immediately after an emergency has occurred.
-It is also a good idea to teach others about any special needs, such as how to use medical equipment or administer medicine.
+It is also a good idea to teach others about any medical needs, such as how to use medical equipment or administer medicine.

-To learn more about emergency planning for disability and special needs, consult our guide for people with disabilities/special needs.
+To learn more about emergency planning for disabilities, consult our guide for people with disabilities.

 When your plan is ready

-- Discuss your plan with other family and friends so they know what you would do in an emergency.
+- Discuss your plan with other close contacts so they know what you would do in an emergency.

 - Keep your plan in an easy-to-reach location.
 A good place is with your emergency kit.
-Make sure everyone in your family knows where to find it.
+Make sure everyone in your household knows where to find it.

-- Once a year, review your plan with the entire family.
+- Once a year, review your plan with the entire household.
 Update it to reflect any changes you want to make.

-- Refresh your survival kit at the same time, with new food, water and other supplies.
+- Refresh your emergency kit at the same time, with new food, water and other supplies.

-Your emergency survival kit should have everything you and your family would need to be safe and take care of yourselves for at least three days immediately following an emergency.
+Your emergency kit should have everything you and your household would need to be safe and take care of yourselves for at least three days immediately following an emergency.

 - food (non-perishable and easy-to-prepare items, enough for three days) and a manual can opener

-- bottled water (4 litres per person for each day) and backup water purification tablets
+- bottled or bagged water (4 litres per person for each day) and backup water purification tablets

 - radio (crank or battery-run)